tomershay100/DNS-local-server/README.md

     $ python3 client.py 127.0.0.1 12345
     ```
     With "12345" as the server's port number (you can choose a free port as you like) and "127.0.0.1" as the server's IP.
 4. Enter the required domain as input next to the customer.
-For example, for "mail.google.com" the output will be 9.9.9.9 (as long as it is written in an ips.txt file)..
+For example, for "mail.google.com" the output will be 9.9.9.9 (as long as it is written in an ips.txt file).

+You can run the client and the DNS servers on the same computer (different terminal) or on another computer on the same network.